digster/canvas/README.md

 **Customization Tips:**

+- **Resize Panes**:
+  - Drag the **horizontal borders** between left/right panels in each row to adjust widths
+  - Drag the **vertical border** between top and bottom rows to adjust heights
+  - Resize handles turn blue when you hover over them
 - **Reorder Panels**: Click and drag the grip icon (⋮⋮) in any panel header to reorder panels
 - **Close Panels**: Click the × button to close any panel you don't need at the moment
 - **Reopen Panels**: Closed panels appear as buttons in the header - click to reopen them
 - **Auto-Preview**: The preview updates automatically after 300ms of inactivity for a smooth editing experience
-- **Responsive Layout**: Panels automatically arrange in a grid that adapts to your screen size
+- **Responsive Layout**: Panels adapt to your screen size and custom arrangements

 ## Technology Stack